 What is UVA radiation?
 Does Calypso protect me against UVA?

 There are two types of ultraviolet radiation which can harm our skin – UVA and UVB.
 Only UVB causes burning, but both types damage our skin, so good sunscreens should protect against both.
 However, SPF only measures UVB protection, so you have to check to make sure your sunscreen offers UVA protection too.
 There are lots of different UVA measuring systems around the world.
 We use the European standard – look for the letters UVA inside a circle.
 This symbol means that a product meets the EU-recommended level of UVA protection.

 I have allergies – are Calypso products safe for me?

 Allergies can be very serious, and we try to minimise potential allergens where possible.
-However, if you have an allergy to a particular ingredient, you should check the ingredients list before using the product to make sure it is safe for you.
-Always test new products on a small area of skin 24 hours before you first use them, even if you don’t have any allergies.
+However, if you have an allergy to a particular ingredient, you should check the ingredients list before using the product.
+Always test new products on a small area of skin 24 hours before you first use them.
+You should do this even if you don’t have any allergies.